E-Graphs as a Persistent Compiler Abstraction: Abstract

 \section{Abstract}

-Recent algorithmic advances have made equality saturation an appealing approach to program optimization because it avoids the phase-ordering problem.
-Existing work uses external equality saturation libraries, or custom implementations that are deeply tied to the specific application.
-However, these works only apply equality saturation at a single level of abstraction, or discard the discovered equalities when code is transformed by other compiler passes.
-We propose an alternative approach that represents an e-graph natively in the compiler's intermediate representation, facilitating the application of constructive compiler passes that maintain the e-graph state throughout the compilation flow.
-We build on a Python-based MLIR framework, xDSL, and introduce a new MLIR dialect, \mlirdialect{eqsat}, that represents e-graphs in MLIR code.
-We show that this representation expands the scope of equality saturation in the compiler, allowing us to interleave pattern rewriting with other compiler transformations.
-The \mlirdialect{eqsat} dialect provides a unified abstraction for compilers to utilize equality saturation across various levels of intermediate representations concurrently within the same MLIR flow.
+Recent algorithmic advances have made equality saturation an appealing technique for program optimization, avoiding the phase-ordering problem by separating the discovery of equivalent expressions from optimal expression selection.
+Existing work leveraging equality saturation in compilers uses either external equality saturation libraries or custom implementations that are coupled to the specific application.
+These approaches are inherently limited, as the first discards semantic equivalences when translating back from the external library, while the second restricts equality saturation to a single level of abstraction.
+We propose an alternative approach that represents an e-graph natively in code, facilitating the application of constructive compiler passes that maintain the e-graph state throughout the compilation flow.
+We present \emph{Tamagoyaki}, an implementation of this approach in MLIR and demonstrate its versatility through partial re-implementations of two equality saturation applications.
+Our software case study improves performance by $1.18\times$ on average, whilst our hardware case study reduces circuit delay by up to 11\% over standard equality saturation.\grosser{Can we specific here?
+Instead of generic "software case study" say that we improve over Herbie and ROVER (and say what they do)"} Building on reusable compiler infrastructure, our work expands the scope of equality saturation, making it persistent across and interleavable with other analyses and transformations.

-\ifx\acmversion\acmversionanonymous \settopmatter{printacmref=false} \footnotetextcopyrightpermission[1]{} \fi \ifx\acmversion\acmversionjournal
+\ifx\acmversion\acmversionanonymous \footnotetextcopyrightpermission[1]{} \fi \settopmatter{printacmref=false}